CS230 • Adversarial Attacks and Defenses

 Robustness–accuracy trade-off

-- Tsipras et al., 2019 argued that accuracy and robustness may be inherently at odds: features that maximize accuracy (highly predictive but brittle) may be non-robust, making adversarial vulnerability unavoidable under current training paradigms.
+- Tsipras et al., 2019 argued that accuracy and robustness are inherently at odds: features that maximize classification accuracy may be brittle and non-robust, leaving the model exposed to adversarial attacks.

 -